 Patrick Hruby is an award-winning journalist who lives with his lovely wife, Saphira, and the world's greatest golden retriever in Washington, D.C.
-A writer and podcast host for Sports on Earth and former adjunct professor at Georgetown University, he contributes to Washingtonian magazine and elsewhere.
-His work also has appeared in ESPN the Magazine, Reader's Digest, The Washington Times, USA Today and on ESPN.com, The Atlantic online, Politico magazine online, The PostGame, ESPNw, Business Insider and the UK Guardian online.
-Four of his features have been selected for The Best American Sports Writing anthology.
+A contributor to The Atlantic online, Washingtonian magazine and elsewhere, he is a former adjunct professor at Georgetown University and most recently a writer and podcast host for Sports on Earth.
+His work also has appeared in ESPN the Magazine, Reader's Digest, The Washington Times, USA Today and on ESPN.com, Vice Sports, Politico magazine online, The PostGame, ESPNw, Business Insider and the UK Guardian online.
+Five of his features have been selected for The Best American Sports Writing anthology.

 A Georgetown graduate, Patrick holds a master's degree from Northwestern University and specializes in intelligent, powerful, witty and insightful writing on a wide variety of sports (and non-sports) related subjects, including the national outrage that is Sports Welfare; the Oliver Stone-shaming world of sports conspiracy theories; the tragic, concussion-related suicide of a high school football player; the man behind the myth of Dock Ellis' LSD no-hitter; the head-spinning possible murder of Pakistan's national cricket coach; a bloody, anthropological Valentine to hockey goons and the men who love them.
 Oh, and also, how ballpark food hijacks your brain.
 Try not to panic.